jcockbain/jamescockbain.com/content/pages/about.md

 ### Me

 Hi, I'm James and this is my website.
-I currently work as a software developer within IBM cloud.
+I currently work as a software engineer within IBM cloud.

 ### About this website